 Patients over the age of 57 are more likely to have difficulties with bag valve mask ventilation.
 This may be because of decreased muscle tone in the upper respiratory tract, and subtle changes in the shape of the airway.

 Snoring may indicate structural abnormalities that make all forms of oxygenation more challenging.
 It can also be an early warning sign of certain respiratory diseases.
 Ask about a patient’s history of snoring.
 If the patient is snoring during treatment, this is a strong indicator of potentially difficult ventilation.

 Equipment as an Antidote

-The difficult airway is a very real phenomenon that extends to basic techniques such as bag mask ventilation.
+The difficult airway is a very real phenomenon that extends to basic techniques such as bag valve mask ventilation.
 But the right equipment coupled with exceptional training can reduce the risk of airway management issues.
 In many cases, the problem is not the patient’s airway; it’s the treatment provider’s lack of training or poor-quality equipment.
 Regular drills that help clinicians and first responders master ventilation in patients of many sizes and needs can reduce the prevalence of ventilation difficulties.
-Every person charged with bag mask ventilation must become experts on all of the necessary equipment, and must learn how to choose the right device for each patient.
+Every person charged with bag valve mask ventilation must become an expert on all of the necessary equipment and must learn how to choose the right device for each patient.

 Quality suction equipment enables you to quickly clear patients’ airways.
 If you have to intubate, suctioning with the right machine delivers quick, safe care.
 Portable suction ensures that you can treat patients wherever they are and rapidly care for them when airway management difficulties rear their ugly heads.
 For help choosing the right machine for your organization, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.

 Editor's Note: This blog was originally published in April 2020.
 It has been re-published with additional up-to-date content.